 Me in Martinez with Councilmember McKillop, Councilmember Avila-Farias, and Christine Dean at a civic event

 As an elected official (not really a politician), I fight for regular folks like me.
 After I was voted into office as County Assessor, I pushed for equitable property rates and protected families and regular citizens from unfair burdens.
 My years of working for local governments have shown me different perspectives on the powers and pressures in play, and my experience allows me the means to keep doing a great job for all.
 My years in funerary services helped tap my sensitive side, my empathy, for understanding what others are going through.
 It keeps me in touch.

 As County Assessor, I want my office to the the example of how local government works efficiently.
 I have made improvements to

 streamline our office operations, eliminated case backlogs, and improved levels of service, all while operating substantially under budget.
 Other departments should take note.

 As an “insider” of local government, I see how the sausage is made.
 The power plays, the money grabs, the wheeling and dealing.
 Most citizens never get to see this, and don’t understand how it effects them.
 When it comes to real property, a family home and nest egg, lives depend on it.
 I make a point of getting out into the Contra Costa communities and speaking about the state of the real estate market, the tax base, and the big picture of property values in our region.
 I speak at real estate professional luncheons, Rotary meetings, and many other social, professional, and service organizations to share my perspective and give others a look behind the curtain.

 Feel free to invite me to your group’s next meeting to discuss the state of real property in our county.
 Or say HI on the street next time you see me.
-I want to hear from you, about you, or at least share a good (clean) joke and a laugh.
+I want to hear from you.